 VII.
-How much did job polarization matters?
+How much did job polarization matter?

-In this section, we use the effects previously estimated to assess how much changes in participation rates were influenced by gender specific labour demand shocks.
-To assess more credibly how much the previous model is able to explain cross-country differences during the Great recession, we perform an out of sample prediction by combining estimates from the period 1995-2007 from columns (1) and (4) in Table 12 in to predict aggregate changes in participation rates from 2007 to 2013 for men and women.

-Our approach is the following.
-Denote $LFPR{rt}(Emp{rt}^{Male}, Emp{rt}^{Female})$ the predicted labour force participation rate in region r and period t.
-We consider $\Delta LFPR{r07-13}(Emp{rt}^{Male}, Emp{rt}^{Female})$ the predicted change in participation between 2013 and 2007 and $\Delta LFPR{r07-13}(Emp{r07}^{Male}, Emp{r07}^{Female})$ the predicted change when $Emp{r07}^{Male}$ and $Emp{r07}^{Female}$ are fixed at their 2007 level.
-It is straightforward to derive that the difference between the two is given by:

-$$\Delta LFPR{r07-13}(Emp{rt}^{Male}, Emp{rt}^{Female}) - \Delta LFPR{r07-13}(Emp{r07}^{Male}, Emp{r07}^{Female}) = \gamma_1 \Delta Emp{rt}^{Male} + \gamma_2 \Delta Emp{rt}^{Female})$$
+In this section, we use the previous estimations to assess the extent to which our simple regression model is able to explain cross-country differences during the Great recession.
+We perform an out-of-sample prediction by combining estimates from the period 1995-2007 from columns (1) and (4) in Table 12 to predict aggregate changes in participation rates from 2007 to 2013 for men and women.
+For women, $EFPR{rl}(Emp_n^{Male}, Emp_n^{Female})$ denotes the predicted labour force participation rate in region r and period t, predicted using 2SLS estimates from model (2).
+We consider $\Delta EFPR{r07-13}(\Delta Emp_n^{Male}, \Delta Emp_n^{Female})$ the predicted change in participation between 2013 and 2007 and $\Delta EFPR{r07-13}(0,0)$ the predicted change when Emp{r07}^{Male} and Emp{r07}^{Female} are fixed at their 2007 levels.
+The difference between the two isolates the predicted contribution of labour demand shocks: $\Delta EFPR{r07-13}(Emp_n^{Male}, Emp_n^{Female}) - \Delta EFPR{r07-13}(0,0) = \gamma_1 \Delta Emp_n^{Male} + \gamma_2 \Delta Emp_n^{Female}$.

-The contribution of labour demand shocks is estimated using the difference between the out of sample predictions of the model with the predictions when there are no labour demand shocks.
-To get predictions at the country level, we use the weighted average of the regional predictions.
+To aggregate predictions at the country level, we use the population-weighted average of the regional predictions.
+For men, instead of using the model of equation (2), we use the model of equation (3), which includes a specific response to labour demand shocks in middling occupations.

-Figure 5 compares for each country at the national level the predicted and the actual change in participation rate.
-For men, the fit of the model is very poor both before and after the Great recession.
-Unsurprisingly, the model predicts the largest decrease in participation in Greece, Ireland and Spain where job destruction were the most important.
-Doing so, the model misses the large decline in participation of men in Italy, Belgium and Portugal.
-Similarly, it predicts no change in participation in Germany when a decline by one point is observed.
-We conclude that, for men, little cross-country differences in the evolution of the participation rate can be explained by labour demand shocks.
-Of course, this does not mean that labour demand shocks have no influence as the previous regressions have indicated that labour demand shocks indeed influence the participation rate across regions within countries.
-However, that indicates that most of the aggregate decline in male labour force participation is explained by other factors.
+Figure 5 compares, for each country, the predicted and the actual change in participation rates before and during the Great recession.
+For men, the fit of the model is very poor in both periods.
+The model predicts larger decreases in participation in Greece, Ireland and Spain, where job destructions were the most intense, but it misses the large decline in the participation of men in Italy, Belgium and Portugal.
+The model predicts no change in participation in Germany, when a decline of one point is observed.
+This suggests that, for men, very few cross-country differences in the evolution of the participation rate can be explained by our model.

-The picture is very different for women for which the fit of the model during the Great recession is surprisingly good.
-For most countries, the fit is remarkably good and they are quite close from the 45° line.
-This is in particular the case of Greece, Spain or Germany.
-There are nevertheless some important exceptions.
-First, the model is off the mark in Ireland as it predicts an increase in 4 p.p. in participation while a decline by 2 p.p. occurred.
-Second, the model also predicts an increase in participation in Italy and Portugal that did not happen.
-Nevertheless, while far from perfect, these predictions suggest a substantial role for differential labour demand shocks in explaining recent aggregate changes in labour force participation.
+The picture is very different for women.
+The fit of the model during the Great recession is reasonably good: most countries are close to the 45° line, particularly Greece, Spain and Germany.
+There are, nevertheless, some important exceptions.
+First, the model is off the mark in Ireland, as it predicts an increase of 4 p.p. in participation, while a decline of 2 p.p. has actually been observed.
+Second, the model also predicts an increase in participation in Italy and Portugal, which did not actually occur.
+While far from perfect, this result confirms that gender-specific labour demand shocks explain a significant share of recent aggregate changes in labour force participation in these countries.